 - DO NOT open the door for anyone unless you are certain it is safe to do so (ex.
 Police officers, fire department, etc.)

-- You will receive updates via UC Alert and be notified when it is safe to exit
+- You will receive updates via Utica Alert and be notified when it is safe to exit

 SHELTER IN PLACE

 Shelter in place is a precaution aimed to keep you safe while remaining indoors.
 All individuals are urged to find an interior room with few or no windows.